Higham, Kent: Gad's Hill

 Gad's Hill Place was once the home of Charles Dickens, who bought it in 1856 for £1,790 and died there in 1870.
 In its garden once stood a Swiss chalet in which Dickens would compose his works.
+The chalet is now in the gardens of Eastgate House, Rochester.
 There are signs at the parish boundaries depicting Dickens' characters.

-The chalet is now in the gardens of Eastgate House, a Tudor building of great character in Rochester, while the house itself is a private school, originally for girls, but now mixed.
+The house itself is now a private school, originally for girls, but now mixed.

 Higham Marshes

 The marshes are an important wetland habitat for many species of wildfowl.
 There are waymarked walking trails across the marshes.